deltachat/deltachat-pages/en/help.md

   If one of the chat partners uses a non-Autocrypt e-mail app, subsequent messages are not encrypted until an Autocrypt-compliant app is available again.

-- If you want to _turn off_ the end-to-end-encryption,
-  use the corresponding setting in "Settings / Advanced settings".
+- If you want to rather avoid end-to-end-encrypted e-mails by default, use the corresponding Autocrypt setting in "Settings / Advanced settings".

 ### If end-to-end-encryption is not available, is the connection not encrypted at all?